rpm-software-management/dnf5/doc/commands/do.8.rst

 ``--offline``
     | Store the transaction to be performed offline.
 See :manpage:`dnf5-offline(8)`, :ref:`Offline command <offline_command_ref-label>`.

+``--transient``
+    Applicable only on bootc (bootable containers) systems.
+Perform transactions using a transient overlay which will be lost on the next reboot.
+See also the :ref:`persistence <persistence_options-label>` configuration option.

 .. include:: ../_shared/options/advisories.rst

 .. include:: ../_shared/options/advisory-severities.rst